sabat24/jetbrains-launcher/Readme.md

 - `profile_name`: (Optional) Name of the plugin profile to use
 - `-p, --project`: Path to the project directory
 - `-i, --ide-path`: Custom path to PhpStorm executable
-- `--dry-run`: Show commands that would be executed without making any changes
+- `-D, --dry-run`: Show commands that would be executed without making any changes

 Examples: